 Modern restrooms and showers are nearby and even washers and dryers are available.
-Campsites go fast though, especially the pet-friendly ones, so you’ll want to reserve one ahead of time if this is where you want to stay.
+Campsites go fast though, especially the pet-friendly ones, so you’ll want to reserve one ahead of time if this is where you want to go camping with your dog.

 This hotel chain can be found in several areas throughout Florida.
-They’re affordable, you’re likely to find one just about anywhere you go, and the best part?
+They’re affordable, and you’re likely to find one just about anywhere you go.
+And, the best part?
 They are pet-friendly!

 When you stay at La Quinta, your dog is welcome and stays with you for free.
 They have locations in all the major metros, like Tampa, Orlando, Ft.
 Lauderdale, Miami, and more, plus some in smaller areas too.

 The specific pet policies for dogs will vary, especially on weight restrictions, deposits, and any added fees, so you will want to check with specific hotels for their policies.
 Usually, only one dog is allowed per room, they cannot be left unattended, and dogs should weigh under 40 pounds, but it may vary by hotel and you may be able to get accommodations if you call and speak with a manager about your specific dog and situation.

 Located in Fort Lauderdale, Coconuts Bahamas Grill is a great place to stop for a bite, especially if you love seafood.
 You may not be able to share the fish with your pup, but they’ll be welcome to hang out with you in the dog-friendly outdoor seating as long as they remain leashed and are well-behaved.
 Coconuts has dog bowls available, which they will gladly fill with water for your furry friend.